gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 ::: notes

 PyGObject is Python in GNOME.
-It is the successor to PyGTK that James Henstridge started in 1998 that uses gobject-introspection directly to allow you to build GNOME apps using Python.
+It is the successor to PyGTK that James Henstridge started in 1998 that uses the girepository library to allow you to build GNOME apps using Python.
 If you see the patterns in the app icons here, those deep interests that people geek out on includes drawing and art, modeling, graphing, music, genealogy, manga, classic gaming, and scientific reports.

 :::